Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 When I had everything in the mixer, it curdled & split.
 I let it set for a couple of minutes & the honey (raw, as indicated), gathered in a pool at the bottom of the bowl.
 It just seemed like it needed more butter to honey ratio.
 I added 1/4 cup room temp butter & slowly built up to top speed.
 THEN it started to look like a stable buttercream frosting!
 After tasting, I added 1/4tsp salt to cut the sweetness.
 With these changes it made a fine substitute frosting I can offer customers.
 Thank you!

-Hi Tanja, I’m glad you were able to get it to work.
-The salt sounds like a great addition. 😊 It sounds like you skipped using cold butter though.
-You must use cold butter for this recipe, room temperature won’t work.
+Hi Tanja, I'm glad you were able to get it to work.
+The salt is a great addition.
+It sounds like you skipped using cold butter though.
+You must use cold butter for this recipe, room temperature won't work.
 It should never curdle or split.
-My ratio for my recipe is not off, it works perfectly every time when using the ingredients I used – I’ve been making this for many years and have never had a problem.
+My ratio for my recipe is not off, it works perfectly every time when using the ingredients I used - I've been making this for many years and have never had a problem.
 Did you use the butter brands that I suggest in the recipe?
 I only recommend cold Kerrygold butter, cold Organic Valley pasture butter or cold Vital Farms grass-fed butter.
-I also suggest 3 honey brands in the recipe that work perfectly in this recipe – not all honey is equal, especially if it’s a thin honey.
-One of the brands is easy to find at Sprouts – or online here.
+I also suggest 3 honey brands in the recipe that work perfectly in this recipe - not all honey is equal, especially if it's a thin honey.
+One of the brands is easy to find at Sprouts - or online here.
 I also love this brand, both the original and their orange blossom work great!
-I can find these locally at a natural foods store, but they’re also available online.
-The recipe should take no longer than 2 minutes maximum to make – in terms of mixing/whipping.
-I hope you’ll try it again with these tips.
+I can find these locally at a natural foods store, but they're also available online.
+The recipe should take no longer than 2 minutes maximum to make - in terms of mixing/whipping.
+I hope you'll try it again with these tips.

 Will this hold up for flowers?